clementchadebec/benchmark_VAE/README.md

 # pythae

 This library implements some of the most common (Variational) Autoencoder models.
-In particular it provides the possibility to perform benchmark experiments by training the models with the same autoencoding neural architecture.
-The feature *make your own autoencoder* allows you to train any of these models with your own data and Encoder and Decoder neural networks.
+In particular it provides the possibility to perform benchmark experiments and comparison by training the models with the same autoencoding neural architecture.
+The feature *make your own autoencoder* allows you to train any of these models with your own data and own Encoder and Decoder neural networks.

 # Installation